titospadini/Speech_Enhancement_Tools/README.md

-# Speech_Evaluation_Metrics
+# Speech Enhancement Evaluation Metrics
-A flexible and  compact framework for calculating speech enhancement evaluation metrics
+A flexible and  compact framework for calculating speech enhancement evaluation metrics.